ssenmosip/mosip-temp-documentation/Audit-Manager.md

 * **Audit Manager** _(AMG_FR_1)_
+The audit manager service is responsible for storing the events audited across MOSIP.
+The audit manager provides mechanisms to store and retrieve audit information into an audit database securely.
+All MOSIP services calls the audit service passing audit events in a standard format.
 The Audit Manager component receives a request to audit and store data, validates if the request is from an authorized source, securely store the requested data and respond back with an acknowledgement of storage (Success/Failure).

 Upon receiving a request to store audit logs with the input parameters the audit manager performs the following steps: